Are you a perfectionist?

 But, you can’t do it all.
 No one can.

 And if they do, you can bet they’re sacrificing family time, self-care, money or their health.
 It’s not sustainable in the long run.

 “[Perfectionism] is a twenty-ton shield that we lug around thinking it will protect us when, in fact, it’s the thing that’s really preventing us from flight.” —Brené Brown, The Gifts of Imperfection

 You don’t stop being a perfectionist overnight.
 To do that 180, you have to first build up your self-esteem, so that you can trust yourself enough to be ok when you fail.
-Check out my coaching program that will help you do just that here.
+Check out my coaching services that will help you do just that here.